Classification of smooth embeddings of 4-manifolds in 7-space, I

-The Triviality Theorem \Tri(a) follows by the Bo\'echat-Haefliger Theorem \Bh(a) and the Complement Lemma \Com(b) of the following subsection, together with the following result, which is the new and the most important part of the proof.
+The Triviality Theorem \Tri(a) follows by the Bo\'echat-Haefliger Theorem \Bh(a) and the Complement Lemma \Com(b) below, together with the following result, which is the new and the most important part of the proof.

 {\bf The Primitivity Theorem \Pri.} {\it Let $N$ be a closed connected smooth 4-manifold and $f:N\to\R^7$ an embedding such that $\pi_3(C_f)=0$ (and hence $H_1(N)=0$).
 Then for each embedding $g:S^4\to\R^7$ the embedding $f\#g$ is isotopic to $f$.}